Bruce C. Bell

 Dr. Anneline Du Preez received her medical degree from the University of Pretoria in South Africa in 1998.
 She currently practises in Kimberley and Cranbrook as a family and emergency room physician.
 She also works as an assessor for Practice Ready Assessment – British Columbia and for the College’s Physician Practice Enhancement Program.
 Dr. Du Preez was elected to the College Board in 2019.

 Dr. Patrick Rowe obtained his medical degree from the University of British Columbia in 1992.
 He is an emergency room physician and the current department head at the University Hospital of Northern BC in Prince George.
 He is also the regional medical lead, emergency and trauma for the Northern Health Authority.
 Dr. Rowe was elected to the College Board in 2013.

 Ms. Jane Dyson recently retired from a ten-year term as executive director of Disability Alliance BC.
 Throughout her career, she has established and managed programs designed to enable people with disabilities to live with dignity and independence in their communities.
 She is currently a member of the Minister of Social Development and Poverty Reduction's Advisory Forum on Poverty Reduction, the Registered Disability Savings Plan Action Group, and sits as a board member of the Community Legal Assistance Society and Plan Institute.
-Ms. Dyson holds a master's degree in political science, and in 2015 was awarded the Order of BC for her work.
+Ms. Dyson holds a master's degree in political science, and in 2015 was awarded the Order of BC for her advocacy and community engagement work .
 She was appointed to the College Board in 2018.